In the United States, every year over 600,000 people die due to poor heart health. That is 1 death per minute.

 Even if you maintain your ideal body weight, your diet can help or hinder you on your path to good heart health.
 It is technically possible to maintain a good body weight while eating nothing but cake and ice cream, studies have proven this.

 However, a diet of only cake and ice cream will raise your risk of heart disease at an alarming rate.
 A heart healthy diet includes vegetables, fruits, whole grains, and lean meats in appropriate measures every day.
-That is not to say you have to give up steak, or cake.
-You just need to be sure that you have a big salad and a whole grain roll with your steak, and maybe have a smaller piece of cake.

 Your level of physical activity plays a multi-faceted part in your heart health, good or bad.
 Being physically active every day directly reduces your risks for heart disease all on its own, making it an important part of your daily regiment for good heart health.
 Sedentary lifestyles or jobs, on the other hand, can greatly increase your risks for heart disease if they are not carefully counterbalanced.